- providing information on health care services and other resources by calling the SKN, toll-free helpline (1-800-986-4550);

 Southwest Central Region (Bedford, Blair, Cambria, Franklin, Fulton, Huntingdon, Indiana, Mifflin and Somerset counties).

-Pennsylvania Department of Education, Bureau of Special Education Provides help for families and advocates of children with special needs.
-They can be contacted via the ConsultLine at 1-800-879-2301 or by submitting the on-line request form.
-In accordance with the Individuals with Disabilities Education Act (IDEA) and Chapters 14 and 15 of the State Board Regulations, PDE provides general supervision over all public schools, school districts, and other public education agencies within the state to ensure that each student with a disability receives a Free Appropriate Public Education (FAPE) and that each family has the benefits of a system of procedural safeguards. to file a complaint with the Bureau of Special Education, go to the link above and scroll down to "Compliance" for the forms and procedure.
+Pennsylvania Department of Education, Bureau of Special Education provides help for families and advocates of children with special needs.
+They can be contacted via the ConsultLine at 1-800-879-2301.
+In accordance with the Individuals with Disabilities Education Act (IDEA) and Chapters 14 and 15 of the State Board Regulations, PDE provides general supervision over all public schools, school districts, and other public education agencies within the state to ensure that each student with a disability receives a Free Appropriate Public Education (FAPE) and that each family has the benefits of a system of procedural safeguards.
+In order to file a complaint with the Bureau of Special Education, go to the link above and scroll down to "Compliance" for the forms and procedure.